List of confirmed PS5 VR (PS VR2) features

-At launch, the PS5 VR (PSVR 2) will come with a single cable attached to the headset.
-While it's a bummer to still be tethered to the console instead of being a wireless solution, there are several advantages to still using this solution for the headset.
+At launch, the PS VR2 will come with a single USB-C cable attached to the headset.
+While it's a bummer to be still tethered to the console instead of being a wireless solution, there are several advantages to still using this solution for the headset.

 First off, is battery life.
-While the Oculus Quest 2 is an amazing wireless VR headset, it only lasts a little over 2 hours on a single charge.
-You can get battery packs to help mitigate this issue, but it means that, unless you buy something extra, you're not going to be having marathon VR gaming sessions.
+While the Oculus Quest 2 is an excellent wireless VR headset, it only lasts a little over 2 hours on a single charge.
+You can get battery packs to help mitigate this issue, but it means that unless you buy something extra, you're not going to be having marathon VR gaming sessions.
 A wired PS5 VR wouldn't have this issue since it'll be directly powered by the PS5 at all times.

-Second, a direct-plug solution is far simpler and more elegant than the processor box and all the extra cables that are required for the origina PSVR.
+Second, a direct-plug solution is far simpler and more elegant than the processor box and all the extra cables that are required for the original PSVR.
 One cable that's permanently attached to the headset plugs right into the USB Type-C port on the back of the PS5.
 It really doesn't get any easier than that!

 A better display and lenses